maximilionus/freetype-envision/README.md

     - Enforce grayscale antialiasing (disable sub-pixel)

 #### Full mode
-List below only contains the new features, added by this mode:
+List below shows only the new features added by this mode:
 - Configurations for **profile.d**:
     - Additional stem darkening (embolden) for unsafe drivers, such as:
         - `cff`